destinedfromthestart/destined/README.md

 ## destinedfromthestart

-i've quit developing cheats permanently unless they are eventually or a good cause if thats even possible - i am currently working on my own kernel anti-cheat called Pluto Rapid Intervention Detection Enforcement.
+i've quit developing cheats permanently unless they are eventually for a good cause if thats even possible - i am currently working on my own kernel anti-cheat called Pluto Rapid Intervention Detection Enforcement.

 as the name suggests, this doesnt just detect, but prevents cheaters in realtime.